Dianna Agron: 2020–present: Return to prominence

+Starting with 2020's Shiva Baby, Agron began appearing in more prominent independent films, with well-received performances; Rolling Stone also noted that most of the films or Agron's characters of this period were identifiably Jewish, in contrast to her previous roles.

-In 2020, Agron appeared as Kim Beckett in the film Shiva Baby, a comedy set at a Jewish mourning service.
+Agron played Kim Beckett in Shiva Baby, a comedy set at a Jewish mourning service.
 The film and its cast received widespread praise, with some reviews noting the depth Agron brought to her role.
 The Hollywood Reporter, /Film, and Variety described her performance as "perfect" and "flawless".
 She then portrayed Laura Riding in the historical biopic The Laureate; telling the story of Riding's life with Robert Graves and their lovers, it premiered in 2021.
+In As They Made Us, directed by Mayim Bialik and released in April 2022, Agron played the lead role, Abigail, alongside Dustin Hoffman and Candice Bergen.
+Abigail is the daughter of Hoffman and Bergen's characters; Agron had previously played Bergen's daughter in the 2010 film The Romantics and said it was "super special" to work with her again at a different stage.

+As They Made Us deals with parental death, something to which Agron related due to experiences with her own father's illness.
+She noted that about a year before filming the project she had finally become ready to address father-daughter relationships in her work; the theme is also present in Acidman, a film Agron began working on in 2020.
+Acidman, a two-hander starring Agron and Thomas Haden Church, was released in 2023, as was the Hulu/Disney+ release Clock, a sci-fi horror film with Agron in the lead role.
+She also returned to television for the first time since Glee in 2023 to be part of the main cast of the Netflix original television show The Chosen One, with her dialog in Spanish and English.

 In March and April 2022, Agron performed her third residency at the Café Carlyle.
 Reviews noted her charming commentary and ability to connect with the audience, with Front Row Center writing that her "alluring badinage is as delightful as her song."
 Stephen Mosher for BroadwayWorld said that her "famously husky ... whisky tenor and relaxed stylings [bring] an atmosphere of levity and love".

-In As They Made Us, directed by Mayim Bialik and released in April 2022, Agron played the lead role, Abigail, alongside Dustin Hoffman and Candice Bergen.
-Abigail is the daughter of Hoffman and Bergen's characters; Agron had previously played Bergen's daughter in the 2010 film The Romantics and said it was "super special" to work with her again at a different stage.
-The film deals with parental death, something which Agron related to due to experiences with her own father's illness.
-She noted that about a year before filming the project she had finally become ready to address father-daughter relationships in her work.

-She is part of the main cast of the Netflix original television show El Elegido, an adaptation of the Mark Millar comic series American Jesus, which is set to be released in 2024.
+Agron returned to the venue in 2024, and as of February 2025 was working on her first jazz album.